-Welcome to a limited blog series in which I will introduce you to a conference that The Expedition Project will be hosting in collaboration with the UK universities Nottingham, Edinburgh, and RVC over the weekend (date TBC) in 2021.
+Welcome to a limited blog series in which I will introduce you to a conference that The Expedition Project will be hosting in collaboration with the UK universities Nottingham, Edinburgh, and RVC over the weekend of 5-6 June 2021.

 This blog will provide you with information about the speakers and some of their research and will signpost you to opportunities to engage with them through The Expedition Project.
 I will also keep everyone updated over the course of the weekend and our group of ambassadors will personally reflect on the talks when they take place.